pasyuk/woowgallery/readme.txt

 Image Likes
 More Galery Skins

+= 1.0.5 - 26.06 =
+* New version of Amron skin
+* Added option to hide Read More button
+* Make thumbnail with a link clickable
+* CSS improvemnets

 = 1.0.4 - 24.06 =
-* Fixed instgram video preview in the admin
+* Fixed instagram video preview in the admin
 * Fixed compatibility with lazy load plugins

 = 1.0.3 - 10.06 =